Website in a week: a web designer's guide to doing it calmly

 All my clients receive a Website content gathering pack which include copy planners, checklists, questionnaires, resources and helpful tips giving my clients a structured format to follow to write their copy, have a successful photoshoot and get their branding assets in order.
 Not only is this supportive for the client, it eliminates the ‘back and forth’ that often happens when information and content are missing and when elements aren’t up to scratch.

-I require all content to be delivered on the Friday before we create the home page mockup.
+I require all content to be delivered on the Friday before we kick off.
 This gives clients a natural buffer over the weekend if they've run close to the deadline, and it means I can review everything properly before I begin.

 I also schedule a check-in call a few days before content is due.
 It acts as a reminder and gives clients a chance to ask any final questions as they're pulling everything together.
 It doesn't have to be long – but it makes a real difference to how supported the client feels and how smoothly things run.